Roasted Asparagus Salad with Cranberries and Feta Cheese

 This article has links to products that we may make commission from.

-This roasted asparagus salad is a vibrant, tangy, and beautiful way to serve asparagus.
+This Roasted Asparagus Salad is a vibrant, tangy, and beautiful way to serve asparagus.
 It’s topped with pine nuts, feta crumbles, and a homemade vinaigrette that make it irresistible.

 roasted asparagus salad